 About Us

-Initial membership of IngAust is now being opened to Professional Engineers who wish to belong to the Society, including those who wish to help evolve the new Society as part of its National Committee.
+Membership of IngAust is open to all Professional Engineers who wish to belong to the Society, including all those who are members of other professional engineering type societies.

 Who is a Professional Engineer?